gloriahwoang/gloriahwoang.github.io/_posts/2023-02-10-ECommerceRecommendationSystem_1.md

 ## Model 3

+The final recommendation system utilized a combined model of Model 1 and Model 2.
+The predictions from Model 1 was added to the pool of candidates in Model 2, and the recall & ranker model made the final item recommendations.

+The three recall structures to generate candidates are: the bestseller items, the repurchased items, and the item-based collaborative filtering predictions.
+The LGBM ranker model was used to rank the model with a loss function of *lambdarank*.

 <div class="img-container">
     <img class="center" src="https://raw.githubusercontent.com/gloriahwoang/gloriahwoang.github.io/master/images/model3.png" width="640">
 </div>

 ## Results: Balancing Consumer & Business Interest

+To address the project statement, we want to investigate whether customer age is an important factor in the recommendation system or not.
+Two models are compared: one with age and one without age.
+As shown below, the MAP (Mean Average Position) from the two models do not have much of a difference.
+The feature importance also indicate that age is insignificant as the value is very close to 0.

 <div class="img-container">
     <img class="center" src="https://raw.githubusercontent.com/gloriahwoang/gloriahwoang.github.io/master/images/results.png" width="750">
 </div>

+## Findings

+There have been multiple findings throughout the process of the analysis.
+Customer purchase history is a key factor for purchase interest identification and, although there is an insignificant difference in MAP when training with and without sensitive customer information, personal information potentially influence the prediction in models.

+The recommender system combines multiple models and have a competitive performance to the *Kaggle* leaderboard.
+In addition, strategies to generate candidates are very important in recommendation systems.
+Although this attempt might by a preliminary one, it is indicated from the results that there indeed is a need to balance customer privacy and business profit.

+## Limitations and Future Work

+There are limitations of the current work and some directions for the future.
+For example, features of product image data can be utilized and more features can be added to create a better performing model.
+More recall strategies can be applied to improve the overall accuracy.
+Different types of ranking models can also be investigated in the future.
+Another great limitation of this model was that, the only sensitive customer information in the dataset was customers' age.
+When there is available data, an exploration of the impact of other personal and sensitive information such as gener and geographic location can be performed.

 <br>
 <br>